Truck Accident Wrongful Death Attorney

 - A truck repair shop – A repair company or mechanic could be responsible if they failed to properly inspect or fix a problem that contributed to the truck accident.

 - A cargo loading crew – A cargo loading team is responsible for properly securing the truck’s freight.
-The cargo company could be at fault if unbalanced, unsecured, or overloaded cargo led to the collision.
+The cargo company could be at fault if unbalanced, unsecured, or overloaded cargo led to the collision in Utah.

 - A manufacturer – A truck parts manufacturer or retailer might be liable if careless design or manufacturing flaw led to a failure and caused the crash.